 For the purposes of the offset requirement, major stationary sources include all stationary sources exceeding an applicable size cutoff.
-The New Source Review (NSR) thresholds for the Baltimore nonattainment area are 10 tpy VOC and 25 tpy NOx.
+The New Source Review (NSR) thresholds for Cecil County are 10 tpy VOC and 25 tpy NOx.

 EPA has issued guidance on the inclusion of emission reduction credits in the projected emissions inventory.
 The guidance states: